 02 of 08

-It's probably not a surprise to you that adding baking soda to a load of laundry can help freshen and brighten clothing.
+It's probably not a surprise to you that adding baking soda to a load of laundry can help freshen and brighten clothing and shoes.
 But baking soda can go beyond that when used in your washing machine.
 Baking soda can make a great fabric softener when added to the wash.
 Or try using baking soda to neutralize odorous spills.
 Baking soda is also a great tool to clean your washing machine.

 03 of 08